Your Best 2-Day Oxford Itinerary from London

 As you wrap up your Oxford itinerary, head to Gee’s Restaurant and Bar for a conservatory-style late lunch or early dinner.
 Gee’s is located on the outskirts of Oxford on Banbury Road.

-Our favorite dishes are the Sweet Potato & Oregano Risotto, Burrata, Fillet of Cod, and their Wood Fired Courgettes side dish.
+Our favorite dishes are the Sweet Potato & Oregano Risotto, Burrata, Fillet of Cod, and their Wood-Fired Courgettes side dish.
 Their cocktail menu is also a lot of fun, especially the Cinnamon Appletini – great to sip on after a long day of exploring Oxford.

 Optional: Shopping at Bicester Village

 Gee’s is conveniently located steps away from a bus stop.
-Look out for the Stagecoach Oxfordshire and be sure to ask the restaurant for a bus route map / timetable.
+Look out for the Stagecoach Oxfordshire, and be sure to ask the restaurant for a bus route map/timetable.
 The locals are very friendly and will most often be able to guide you to which bus you should take.

-Shops at Bicester Village include Burberry, Gucci, Alexander McQueen, Mulberry, Temperley London, and many others.
+Bicester Village is one of my favorite outlet centers in the world.
+Shops include Burberry, Gucci, Alexander McQueen, Mulberry, Temperley London, and many others.

 Remember that certain credit card holders earn certain points and perks while shopping at the outlet.
 In addition, ask The Bear Hotel for a 10% coupon for your shopping spree at Bicester Village.
 Or, look for the QR code at the front desk.